Written by Baixue Ma, Tax Lead, airCFO

 Entrepreneurs and the companies they create are utterly unique.
 But the mistakes they make when it comes to filing and paying business taxes aren’t usually as original.
 It’s common for company founders to make the same missteps as the entrepreneurs who have come before them.
 Some of those errors can wind up being messy, expensive, and stressful.
 But in the labyrinth of business challenges that aren’t predictable, most problematic tax situations are entirely avoidable, such as:

-- Not being tax complaint with federal and state tax authorities
+- Not being tax compliant with federal and state tax authorities

 - Not hiring competent and reputable accounting and legal professionals